Health and Safety, Ages 2 to 5 YearsSkip to the navigation

 You can prevent most cases of food poisoning by being careful when you prepare and store food.
 Wash your hands and working surfaces while preparing food, cook foods to safe temperatures, and refrigerate foods promptly.
 Be especially careful when you cook or heat perishable foods, such as eggs, meats, poultry, fish, shellfish, milk, and milk products.

-about your child's health and development and whether you have any
+- Asks you questions about your child's health and development and whether you have any concerns.

 Safety Measures Around the Home

 You can help protect your child from accidents and injuries by taking general safety measures around your home.
 Think ahead about what potentially dangerous situations will attract your child.
 Supervise your child, but keep in mind that constant hovering over children can limit their experiences and confidence.
 Balancing supervision with safety precautions will help prevent accidents and injuries as well as allow children to explore.

 The following are common accidents and injuries that can occur around the house, and some suggestions on how to prevent them.